science-machine/biomlbench/docs/developer/adding_tasks.md

 # Adding Tasks

-Detailed guide for adding new biomedical benchmark tasks to BioML-bench.
+Guide for adding new biomedical benchmark tasks to BioML-bench.

 ## Task Requirements

 Every task needs:

-- Biomedical relevance and scientific validity
+- Pre-split data for training and testing
 - Clear evaluation metrics
-- Sufficient data for training and testing
+- A description of the task

-- Proper train/test splits to prevent data leakage
+**Note:** If adding a benchmarks from a new database, you'll also need to add a new data source module in `biomlbench/data_sources/`.
+See examples in `biomlbench/data_sources/kaggle.py` and `biomlbench/data_sources/polaris.py`.

 ## Implementation Steps